Poker Masters: Poker Masters Schedule

+In 2025 the Poker Masters will be held inside the PokerGO Studio at ARIA Resort & Casino in Las Vegas, Nevada, and run from September 19 to October 2, 2025.

 Purple Jacket winners

 The 2017 Poker Masters awarded the Purple Jacket based on total winnings for the series, but since the 2018 Poker Masters, the Purple Jacket has been awarded based on the points system used by the High Roller of the Year scoring system.
 For the 2021 Poker Masters, the PokerGO Tour points system was used to decide the Purple Jacket winner.
 The winner also received a $50,000 championship bonus.

 Main Event winners

 Event wins

-Information correct as of October 4, 2022.
+Information correct as of September 29, 2023.